 All electrical equipment is checked annually under the terms of the maintenance contract.
-The School Business Manager is responsible for maintaining accurate records and ensuring that all equipment in current use is checked and for making arrangements for the equipment to be accessible.
+The office administrator is responsible for maintaining accurate records and ensuring that all equipment in current use is checked and for making arrangements for the equipment to be accessible.